beliu/P3_Advanced_Lane_Finding/writeup.md

 righty = right_lane_inds[0]
 ```

 The program uses the x and y values of the pixels in Numpy's `polyfit()` function to compute the coefficients of a 2-degree curve that best fits the pixel positions.
-I store each frame's coefficients into an array and then compute the moving average of the coefficients across the 3 most recent frames.
+I store each frame's coefficients into an array and then compute the moving average of the coefficients across the 3 most recent frames (lines 615 to 624).

 ```
 # Fit a second order polynomial to the extracted left and right lane pixels